shadowdark242-dev/esp32-s3-touch-amoled-watch-firmware/docs/FLASHING.md

 # Flashing instructions

-This guide describes the general workflow for flashing `S3Watch_flash.bin` with ESP Flash Download Tool.
+This guide explains how to install `S3Watch_flash.bin` using Espressif Flash Download Tool.

 ## Before you start

+You will need:

-- Waveshare ESP32-S3-Touch-AMOLED-2.06 board
+- Waveshare ESP32-S3-Touch-AMOLED-2.06 watch development board
 - USB data cable
-- ESP Flash Download Tool
-- `S3Watch_flash.bin` from the matching GitHub release

-Use a cable that supports data, not charging only.

-## Important: flash settings

-The correct flash address and other settings depend on the exact firmware build.

-**Use the address and settings explicitly provided in the release notes or in a configuration file included with that release.
-Do not guess them.** If no address or settings are provided, stop and ask the firmware maintainer before flashing.

-## General procedure

-1. Download `S3Watch_flash.bin` from the release's **Assets** section.
-2. Start ESP Flash Download Tool.
-3. Select the ESP32-S3 target if the tool asks for the chip.
-4. Add the downloaded `S3Watch_flash.bin` to the file list.
-5. Enter the flash address and select other options exactly as specified for that release.
-6. Connect the watch to the computer with a USB data cable.
-7. Select the correct serial port.
-8. Start the flashing process and wait for the tool to report success.
-9. Disconnect or restart the board as appropriate for the tool and board.
-10. Check that the watch starts and that the expected features work.

-## If flashing fails

-- Confirm that the USB cable supports data.
-- Check that the selected serial port belongs to the connected board.
-- Close other programs that may be using the serial port.
-- Recheck the chip selection and the release-specific flash settings.
-- Do not try random flash addresses or settings.

-If the problem continues, open a GitHub issue and include the release version, the error message, and the steps that led to the failure.
-Do not include private information.
+- Espressif Flash Download Tool
+- Firmware file: `S3Watch_flash.bin`

+Download the firmware from the **Assets** section of the latest GitHub Release.

+Download Flash Download Tool from the [official Espressif tools page](https://www.espressif.com/en/support/download/other-tools).

+## 1. Connect the watch

+1. Connect the watch to your computer with a USB data cable.
+2. Open Windows Device Manager.
+3. Find the new COM port and note its number.

+If no COM port appears, try another USB cable or check whether the required USB-UART driver is installed.

+## 2. Open Flash Download Tool

+Start Flash Download Tool.

+Select these options:

+- **ChipType:** `ESP32-S3`
+- **WorkMode:** `Develop`

+Click **OK**.

+## 3. Select the firmware file

+In the file list:

+1. Click the file selection field in the first row.
+2. Select `S3Watch_flash.bin`.
+3. Enter `0x0` in the address field next to it.
+4. Check the box at the left of that row to enable the file.

+Use this single firmware file.
+Do not add the old file name `S3Watch_merged.bin`.

+## 4. Set the flashing options

+Set the options on the right:

+- **SPI SPEED:** `40MHz`
+- **SPI MODE:** `DIO`
+- **COM:** the port identified in Step 1
+- **BAUD:** `115200` or `460800`

+You can try `460800` for a faster flash.
+If flashing fails, select `115200` and try again.

+If you have previously flashed this same watch with the tool, you can use the same settings that worked before.

+## 5. Flash the firmware

+1. Double-check the selected file, address, COM port, and settings.
+2. Click **START**.
+3. Wait until the tool reports `FINISH`.

+Do not disconnect the watch while flashing is in progress.

+## 6. Restart and check the watch

+When flashing is complete:

+1. Disconnect and reconnect the watch, or press its reset button if available.
+2. Wait for the watch to start.
+3. Check that the display and expected firmware features work.

+## Troubleshooting

+### “Failed to connect”

+Try holding the board's **BOOT** button while clicking **START**.
+Release it a second or two after flashing begins.

+### COM port not found

+Check Windows Device Manager.
+A USB-UART driver may be required, depending on the board and USB interface.

+### Flashing freezes or fails partway through

+- Try a lower baud rate: `115200`.
+- Try a shorter or better-quality USB cable.
+- Check that no other program is using the COM port.

+If the problem continues, note the exact error message and the settings used.

+## Important

+Use this firmware only with the intended Waveshare ESP32-S3-Touch-AMOLED-2.06 board.
+Flashing custom firmware may erase existing data or affect device behavior.

+The firmware source code is not currently published.